 Like Renka, she was dressed in boy’s clothing.
 Her face was the color of pale wax, her eyes hollow.
 Her grandfather pushed her through the side gate.
 With one arm around Renka, the old servant drew Meishu close with his other.
 A girl on each hip, he kicked open the trap door built into the base of the wall and jumped in.

 The trap door connected to a dimly-lit tunnel.
 It was a crudely constructed passageway, the earth removed and the roof supported with rough-hewn beams and boards.
 Mud caked the floor of the tunnel.
-The pools of stagnant water stank.
+The puddles of stagnant water stank.

 Renka finally found her voice.
 She cried out for her mother, for her sister, for her father.
 Until the old man covered her mouth and dragged her down the tunnel.
 She tried to pull free even as he kept on going.